 5. Where you live

 Even though TPPD insurance doesn’t cover damage to your car, insurance providers will still want to know more about where you’ll be keeping it.
 Some areas are known for greater accident risk, so an insurer will want to know whether you’ll be driving around in areas like these more often.
-For example, if your home is next to a massive intersection with a substantial history of vehicle crashes, your insurance premiums are likely to set you back quite a bit more.
+For example, if your home is next to a massive intersection with a substantial history of vehicle crashes, your insurance premium is likely to set you back quite a bit more.

 Types of car insurance you can choose from